moq-wg/moq-transport/draft-ietf-moq-transport.md

 Producer:

-: A QUIC endpoint sending media over the network.
+: An endpoint sending media over the network.

 Server: